Tie Ning: Works

-This is a story about a pure and pretty country girl, Xiangxue, "fragrant snow" in Chinese.
+This is a story about an innocent country girl, Xiangxue, "fragrant snow" in Chinese.
 Xiangxue lives in a village in the mountains.
 Every day, a train from outside the mountains stops at the village just for a minute.
-Xiangxue and other country girls each take a small basket of eggs to the train when it stops and exchange them for things they want, because they cannot get what they need in the village.
+Xiangxue and other country girls each take a small basket of eggs to the train when it stops and exchange them for things they want that they cannot get in the village.
 Xiangxue carries the basket onto the train, and when she sees a pencil box beside a city girl of her age, she immediately wants it.
 She offers her for it a full basket of eggs; the exchange is made.
 It opens up a door to the outside world for her.
 The story shows the country girl's simplicity and her yearning for civilization.